andersonmarin/kwan-swordhealth/README.md

 # Kwan Sword Health Test

-This project is composed of two main services—api and notifier—which communicate via messaging (NATS) and persist data using a MySQL (MariaDB) database.
+This project is composed of two main services (api and notifier) which communicate via messaging (NATS) and persist data using a MySQL (MariaDB) database.
 The system primarily focuses on the core functionalities: creating and listing tasks performed by technicians.